A tart and sweet cocktail with a strong pisco kick, this drink might soon become your favorite summer tipple.

 Why pisco, of course!
 Hailing from Peru, as well as neighboring Chile, this imported spirit is offered by a number of brands.
-There’s a few different styles of pisco.
-For example, a “puro” pisco is usually made from one grape variety, while an “acholado” hails from two or more.
-Play around with your Sour by trying different varieties of this spirit to find the flavor that you like best.
-That’s part of the fun when playing with cocktail recipes.
+There are a few different styles of pisco.
+For example, a puro pisco is usually made from one grape variety, while an acholado is made from two or more.
+Play around with your sour by trying different varieties of this spirit to find the flavor that you like best.

 Ingredients